28msec/zorba/README.txt

 the project.
 As the makefiles are granular, with a file per folder, and you can run make in any of them.
 This will build the objects in that particular folder.

+---- Begin: Note for Mac OS Users ----
+Note that GNU make > 3.81 is needed in order to build Zorba.
+With Mac OS Tiger only GNU make 3.80 is shipped.
+The easiest way to install a newer make version is to use Darwin Ports (http://darwinports.com/).
+Therefore, you should use the Darwin Ports installer and immediately after finishing the installation run "sudo port -d selfupdate".
+If this was successfull you can simply install make by typing "sudo port install gmake".
+This command will install the latest make version and all its dependencies.
+This will take a while.
+Finally, you can start building Zorba by typing "gmake" in the Zorba root folder.
+For the rest of this manual, you should always use gmake if make is used.
+---- End: Note for Mac OS Users ----

 The current test application -- query_exec -- can be compiled with: